BIJOU STANDARD POODLES

 We shower them with affection and babble at them in high-pitched baby-talk, so they see us as excited energy.

-This is why many dogs don’t listen to their human caretakers.
 Their mothers never acted this way, where did that calm-assertive leadership go?

 Treat your dog like a dog.
 We often develop a different agenda for our dogs.
 We want to make puppies our babies.